 negative electrode reaction:

 x corresponds to the amount of lithium removed/embedded in the positive electrode/cathode material.
 The relationship between positive and negative lithium content and voltage and the relationship between battery voltage and positive and negative voltage are shown in Figure 1.
-4.2V is the most common full-charge voltage of lithium ion battery, and the inconsistency will be lower when it is used in a group.
+4.2V is the most common full-charge voltage of lithium-ion battery, and the inconsistency will be lower when it is used in a group.

-Fig. 1 Relationship between lithium content and voltage of positive and negative electrodes, relationship between battery voltage and positive and negative electrode voltage
+Fig. 1 Relationship between lithium content and voltage of positive and negative electrodes, the relationship between battery voltage and positive and negative electrode voltage

 When overcharged, the positive and negative electrolyte inside the battery may participate in side reactions.
 The side reaction is usually accompanied by a loss of battery capacity and a change in internal resistance, which can lead to high temperatures, flatulence, and ultimately, an explosion.
-Specifically, the side reactions occur in different materials are different.
+Specifically, the side reactions that occur in different materials are different.

 - graphite cathode over-charge reaction battery in the over-charge, lithium ions are easily reduced deposited on the negative surface: the deposited lithium coated in the negative surface, blocking the embedding of lithium.
 Lead to the discharge efficiency and capacity loss, the reasons are: